zachbarth/minimalist-game-framework/README.md

 # Minimalist Game Framework #

 This is a minimalist game framework in the style of the "game engine" we use at [Zachtronics](http://www.zachtronics.com).
 It is a thin layer over [SDL2](http://wiki.libsdl.org/FrontPage) that encourages you to modify and extend the framework to suit your needs and preferences.
+There is also a [Java version](https://github.com/zachbarth/minimalist-game-framework-java) of this framework.

 # Getting Started #